 The truth is that you are at risk of being potentially asked to show some form of proof of onward travel every time you board a flight.
-How much of an issue this becomes depends on the attitude of the check-in staff and Immigration Officers.
+How much of an issue this becomes depends on the attitude of the check-in counter staff and Immigration Officers.

 There are also some sites out there that enable people to create and download realistic-looking fake tickets.
 This is absolutely not a good idea as it could land you in serious trouble.

 Do not risk this just to save a few bucks.
 You could be held, questioned, deported, or face legal proceedings in the country you are caught.
-Similarly, it is never a good idea to try and Photoshop or use photo editing software to create your own fake ticket.
+Similarly, it is never a good idea to try Photoshop or use photo editing software to create your own fake ticket.